wboyz/javascript/README.md

   eslint rules: [`no-comma-dangle`](http://eslint.org/docs/rules/no-comma-dangle.html).

-  > Why?
+  > Miért?
 This leads to cleaner git diffs.
 Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don't have to worry about the [trailing comma problem](es5/README.md#commas) in legacy browsers.

     ```javascript
     // rossz - git diff without trailing comma